Scholz replaces Merkel as German chancellor, opening new era

 It also plans more liberal social policies, including legalizing the sale of cannabis for recreational purposes and easing the path to German citizenship while pledging greater efforts to deport immigrants who don’t win asylum.

-The government also plans to increase Germany’s minimum wage and to get hundreds of thousands new new apartments built in an effort to curb rising rental prices.
+The government also plans to increase Germany’s minimum wage and to get hundreds of thousands of new apartments built to curb rising rental prices.

 Scholz has signaled continuity in foreign policy, saying the government will stand up for a strong European Union and nurture the trans-Atlantic alliance.
-The government said that he will make his first trip abroad with a trip to Paris on Friday – maintaining a tradition for German chancellors – and plans to travel to Brussels the same day to meet EU and NATO leaders.
+He makes his first trip abroad to Paris on Friday, maintaining a tradition for German chancellors, travel to Brussels the same day to meet EU and NATO leaders.

-Green co-leader Robert Habeck will be Scholz’s vice chancellor, heading a revamped economy and climate ministry.
-The government’s No. 3 official will be Christian Lindner, the finance minister and leader of the Free Democrats, who insisted that the coalition reject tax hikes and looser curbs on running up debt.
+Green co-leader Robert Habeck is Scholz’s vice chancellor, heading a revamped economy and climate ministry.
+The government’s No. 3 official is Christian Lindner, the finance minister and leader of the Free Democrats, who insisted that the coalition reject tax hikes.

 “It won’t be easy to keep three different parties together,” Schroeder, who led Germany from 1998 to 2005 as the country’s last center-left chancellor, told Phoenix television.
 “But I think Olaf Scholz has the patience, but also the determination, to manage it.”